How, by giving your dog a choice and control, giving it a better life (2014).

 The most fascinating changes in our lives using the «You are The Boss!» concept is that, in so many situations when NOT training, I learn what my dogs prefers to do.
 Instead of just doing what I ask them to do, they now show me what they prefer to do.
 After a couple of weeks using this concept, Ralph showed me that he does not like to be in his cage when it is placed at the back of the car.
 By refusing to jump in when I opened the cage, and instead walking up to the side door where he preferred to be, I moved the cage to this new location and now he happily jumps into the cage again.

-Bug showed me that she prefers to lie next to Rat in the car, rather than in her own cage.
-Since Rat seems to be fine with this, they are now keeping each other warm and company.
-Rat often shows me where she wants her bed in the house.
+Bug showed me that she prefers to lie next to Lana in the car, rather than in her own cage.
+Since Lana seems to be fine with this, they are now keeping each other warm and company.
+Lana often shows me where she wants her bed in the house.
 By simply sitting down on the floor where the sun is shining or by the heater and looking at me intently, she makes it clear to me where it is nice and warm for an elderly body.

 All the dogs show preferences on what kind of harness, or collar, they want to wear and they also get to choose when to wear clothes if it’s cold outside.
 They seem to prefer the water bowl placed elsewhere than in the kitchen (I do not know why!) and they prefer room temperature water over cold water directly from the tap.